-We do not have multiple sources of supply for the components used in azeliragon and our other drug candidates.
-If we were to lose a supplier, it could have a material adverse effect on our ability to complete the development of azeliragon or our other drug candidates.
-If we obtain regulatory approval for azeliragon or our other drug candidates we would need to expand the supply of its components in order to commercialize them.
+We do not have multiple sources of supply for the components used in our Late Stage Drug Candidates and our other drug candidates.
+If we were to lose a supplier, it could have a material adverse effect on our ability to complete the development of our Late Stage Drug Candidates or our other drug candidates.
+If we obtain regulatory approval for our Late Stage Drug Candidates or our other drug candidates, we would need to expand the supply of their components in order to commercialize them.